BramCetus/KeyOwl/README.md

 It runs on startup (if everything goes right) and sends you all the data using Gmail.

 # What does it do exactly?
-Once KeyOwl runs for the first time it creates a startup shortcut of itself and then a log.txt file where it will store all the keystrokes that it records.
+When KeyOwl runs for the first time it creates a startup shortcut of itself and then a log.txt file where it will store all the keystrokes that it records.

 Every time KeyOwl is run, it will encode the content of the log.txt file to Base64 and send it to you via e-mail.